There are unknown unknowns: Historical context

+which was later echoed in poems by Nasir al-Din al-Tusi and Ibn Yamin.

+"Unknown unknowns" were occasionally mentioned in the 1950s and 60s.

+In 1950, it was noted that sociology research was full of "unknown unknowns".
+In a 1962 commencement address, Nobel laureate biochemist Melvin Calvin discussed how humanity "must grapple not only with the known and the 'known unknown', but also with the vastness of the 'unknown unknown'."

+A related 2x2 grid was created in 1955 by two American psychologists, Joseph Luft and Harrington Ingham in their development of the Johari window, a "graphic model of interpersonal behaviour" that classifies knowledge about your behavior and motivations in terms of whether you or others are aware of those behaviours or motivations.
+For example, your motivation might be (un)known by you and (un)known by others.

+Another similar classification scheme is the conscious competence learning model published in 1960, where a person's knowledge and skills are classified according to how (un)conscious and (in)competent they are.

 Analytical sciences

 The term "known unknowns" has been applied to the identification of chemical substances using analytical chemistry approaches, specifically mass spectrometry.
 In many cases, an unknown to an investigator that is detected in an experiment is actually known in the chemical literature, a reference database, or an Internet resource.
 These types of compounds are termed "known unknowns".
 The term was originally coined by Little et al. and reported a number of times in the literature since then as a general approach.